Pfaff's: Current status

 The original location at 653 Broadway eventually became an envelope factory.
 In 1975, it became a disco called Infinity, which was destroyed by fire in 1979.
 Today, the location is home to a few shops.

 In the spring of 2011, a restaurant and bar using the name The Vault at Pfaff's opened at 643 Broadway, near the original Pfaff's location.
 It too was accessed by descending a set of stairs, which led into a refurbished cellar.
 The Vault at Pfaff's has since closed.
+However, in 2024 a new establishment opened, Delmonico's sister establishment TUCCI- New York by Max Tucci.
+The restaurant serves modern Italian cuisine in an elegant atmosphere with hints of Gilded Age days.